Anahuac-Queretaro/Covid-Tracker/README.md

 # Enter sh shell
 docker compose exec app sh
 ```
-This will open you the shell on the container and you will be able to run your python commands like this:
+This will open you the "sh" shell on the container and you will be able to run your python commands like this:

 ```
 # Running migrations example